rochus-keller/Oberon/README.md

 Here is a binary version of OberonViewer for Windows: http://software.rochus-keller.info/OberonViewer_win32.zip Just download, unpack and run it; no installer is needed.
 The ZIP includes the needed Qt libraries.

+Here is a binary version of OberonViewer for Linux x86: http://software.rochus-keller.info/OberonViewer_linux_x86.tar.gz It requires a preinstalled Qt version >= 5.4.

-Here is a binary version of OBNLC (Lua code generator) for Linux x86: http://software.rochus-keller.info/OBNLC_v19-10-08_linux_x86.tar.gz. libQt5Core.so is required to run the binary.
+Here is a binary version of OBNLC (Lua code generator) for Linux x86: http://software.rochus-keller.info/OBNLC_linux_x86.tar.gz. libQt5Core.so is required to run the binary.

 ### Build Steps